Nikita Shokhov

 Nikita Shokhov (Никита Константинович Шохов; born 1988) is a visual artist and filmmaker in virtual environments.
-He received third prize in the World Press Photo award, Staged Portrait: Stories category in 2014.
+In 2014, he received third prize in the World Press Photo award in Staged Portrait: Stories category in 2014.

 Biography

 Nikita Shokhov, the son of Russian painter, art critic, and an associate professor of Tyumen State University Konstantin Shokhov, was born in Kamensk-Uralsky, USSR.
-Despite the inherited interest in visual arts, he initially studied in Ural State Law University in Ekaterinburg.
-Immediately after that he lost interest in the legal profession and decided to study photography and cinema.
-He joined photography club at the Metenkov House Museum of Photography (Дом Метенкова), attended workshops led by a renowned photographer Sergey Rogozhkin, and cinematography classes at Sverdlovsk Film Studio.
-Thereafter he moved to Moscow to enroll in The Rodchenko Art School and continued his education at the documentary photography workshop under the guidance of Igor Mukhin.
-In late 2010th he continued his education at California Institute of the Arts and School of Visual Arts at Virginia Tech.
+Despite the inherited interest in visual arts, he initially studied at Ural State Law University in Ekaterinburg.
+Immediately after that, he lost interest in the legal profession and decided to study photography and cinema.
+He joined the photography club at the Metenkov House Museum of Photography (Дом Метенкова), attended workshops led by renowned photographer Sergey Rogozhkin, and attended cinematography classes at Sverdlovsk Film Studio.
+Thereafter, he moved to Moscow to enroll in The Rodchenko Art School and continued his education at the documentary photography workshop under the guidance of Igor Mukhin.
+In the late 2010s, he continued his education at California Institute of the Arts and School of Visual Arts at Virginia Tech.

 Art practice

 Shokhov works with both still and moving images.
-Throughout art projects, he explores the duality of body and mind, myth and reality, human nature, religions, history, and culture.
-He works in collaboration with his spouse Anna Evtiugina who takes roles of co-author, and producer, depending on a project.
+Through his art projects, he explores the duality of body and mind, myth and reality, human nature, religions, history, and culture.
+He works in collaboration with his spouse Anna Evtiugina who takes roles of co-author and producer, depending on the project.

-Shokhov's photographs were published in The New York Times, The Guardian, Le Monde, Harper's Bazaar Art, l’Insensé, Openspace, Elle, Time Out and British Journal of Photography, L'Officiel Russia, L'Express, Courrier International, IL, China Newsweek, Calvert Journal, Colta, and YET magazine.
+Shokhov's photographs were published in The New York Times, The Guardian, Le Monde, Harper's Bazaar Art, l'Insensé, Openspace, Elle, Time Out and British Journal of Photography, L'Officiel Russia, L'Express, Courrier International, IL, China Newsweek, Calvert Journal, Colta, and YET magazine.
 He participated in numerous art festivals and biennales, including Manifesta 10 in Saint Petersburg, Moscow Biennale of Contemporary Art, and Photoquai in Paris.